We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 - recurrent oral or vaginal yeast infections

-About 90 percent of people with HIV experience changes to their skin.
-Rash is often one of the first symptoms of HIV infection.
+Many people with HIV experience changes to their skin.
+Rash is often one of the first symptoms of an HIV infection.
 Generally, an HIV rash appears as multiple small red lesions that are flat and raised.

 Rash related to HIV

-HIV makes someone more susceptible to skin problems because the virus destroys immune system cells that fight infection.
+HIV makes someone more susceptible to skin problems because the virus destroys immune system cells that take measures against infection.
 Co-infections that can cause rash include:

-The appearance of the rash, how long it lasts, and how it can be treated depends on the cause.
+- how it can be treated depends on the cause